La Taquera is a wooden chair inspired by the female taco maker.

 The chair seeks to reflect the exterior delicacy, but interior hardness, such as the character: brave and bold to face long working hours.
 The chair takes inspiration from the physical form of the character, mimicking the “delivery of a plate” position, mirroring the humbleness of the taco maker, always ready to help her clients.
 La Taquera aims to be a piece of furniture easy to product and long-lasting durability due to the angled-made assemblies.
 The prototype was done in waxed pine wood.

-Pictures taken at Mercado San Juan de Dios, Guadalajara, Mexico.
+pictures taken Mercado San Juan de Dios in Guadalajara.

 / design: Mijali Posada Polydorides.